alexlafetra/stepchild/README.md

 Welcome to the github page for the Stepchild!
 The Stepchild is an open source, generative MIDI instrument designed to be part step-sequencer, part notebook, and part utility.

 The Stepchild has the capability to record and playback sequences of MIDI data while generating its own explorative MIDI data to sequence other instruments.
 It can act as a tool for writing music and for interfacing between MIDI, CV, and USB protocols.
-The Stepchild is designed to run on a Raspberry Pi Pico and can have custom firmware or additional applications loaded onto it using the Arduino IDE.
+The Stepchild is runs its firmware, "ChildOS", from a Raspberry Pi Pico but can also have custom firmware or additional applications loaded onto it using the Arduino IDE.

 <!-- links to social media, reddit, website -->